vaibhav18matere/books/README.md

 be less daunted by them, less likely to be swayed by them.
 - Dig into your fear of death or obscurity, and what will you find?
 Turn some fancy ceremony inside out and you’ll find—what?
+### 28th APRIL => WANTS MAKE YOU A SERVANT
+- Taking the money, wanting the money — proverbially or literally — makes you a servant to the people who have it.